-- Develops a comprehensive treatment plan for each child/ adolescent - Oversees and directs all chemotherapy regardless of the site of delivery. - Signs orders for each patient as applicable - Is readily available for monitoring complications and for consultation to respond to any questions or to provide additional information as needed - Participates in and supports educational endeavours for pediatricians/family physicians/ health professionals as needed - Maintains contact by phone initially with the community pediatrician (or family physician) and provides, on a timely basis, a full discharge summary (or comparable information), protocol information and clear guidelines for care - Appropriately communicates pertinent patient information to the pediatrician (or family physician) after each visit to the Sub-Specialty centre and clearly indicates the current plan of care (including interval, duration, and assessment of therapy) and identifies specific monitoring/follow-up expected of the pediatrician (or family physician).
-The method of communication will depend on the urgency for exchange of information but formal documentation of the information sharing is essential. - Obtains "Consent for Shared Treatment" and other documentation as might be required by the Children's Oncology Group (COG)
+- Develops a comprehensive treatment plan for each child/ adolescent - Oversees and directs all chemotherapy regardless of the site of delivery. - Verifies and signs chemotherapy orders for each patient as applicable - Is readily available for monitoring complications and for consultation to respond to any questions or to provide additional information as needed - Participates in and supports educational endeavours for pediatricians/family physicians/ health professionals as needed - Maintains contact by phone initially with the community pediatrician (or family physician) and provides, on a timely basis, a full discharge summary (or comparable information), protocol information and clear guidelines for care - Appropriately communicates pertinent patient information to the pediatrician (or family physician) after each visit to the Sub-Specialty centre and clearly indicates the current plan of care (including interval, duration, and assessment of therapy) and identifies specific monitoring/follow-up expected of the pediatrician (or family physician).
+The method of communication will depend on the urgency for exchange of information but formal documentation of the information sharing is essential. - Obtains "Consent for Shared Treatment" and other documentation as might be required by the Children's Oncology Group (COG). - Provides 24/7 on call coverage for this patient population.